 Coast of the dinosaurs Asturias

-On the eastern coast of Asturias, each day that passes more fossils and traces of a fertile colonization of ...
+On the eastern coast of Asturias every day that passes more fossils and traces of a fertile ...